Consensys/quorum/docs/Permissioning/Permissioning apis.md

 }
 ```
 #### quorumPermission.addOrg
-This api can be executed by a network admin account only for proposing a new organization into the network
+This api can be executed by a network admin account (`from:` in transactions args) only for proposing a new organization into the network
-* Input: Unique alphanumeric organization id, enode id, account id
+* Input: Unique alphanumeric organization id, enode id, account id (org admin account)
 * Output: Status of the operation
 * Example:
 ```